opendistro-for-elasticsearch/anomaly-detection/release-notes/opendistro-for-elasticsearch-anomaly-detection.release-notes-1.7.0.0.md

-## Open Distro for Elasticsearch 1.7.0.0 Release Notes
+## Open Distro for Elasticsearch Anomaly Detection Plugin 1.7.0.0 Release Notes

 Compatible with Elasticsearch 7.6.1 and Open Distro for Elasticsearch 1.7.0.

 ## Initial Release

 The Anomaly Detection Elasticsearch plugin enables you to detect anomalies in streaming time series data based on the random cut forest (RCF) algorithm.

 You can create anomaly detectors and add features to them to customize what data you want to detect anomalies over.

 This plugin can be used with the [Anomaly Detection Kibana plugin](https://github.com/opendistro-for-elasticsearch/anomaly-detection-kibana-plugin) for an intuitive user interface that can be used to configure, start, and stop anomaly detectors.
 You can also view the anomaly history for all of your created detectors.